You must be 18 years old to test in New Jersey.

 In New Jersey, there is no waiting period if you do not pass a subject area test the first time.
 After taking a test subject 3 times, you'll have to wait 60 days before retesting.
 There's no limit to how many times you can test in a year.

-New Jersey charges a $10 fee for test retakes.
+In New Jersey, there is a $10 test center fee for test retakes.